 When using external PDP mode, you can declare local file-based trust stores and key stores by providing an options file during setup.
-See Specifying custom configuration with an options file on page 238.
+For more information, see Specifying custom configuration with an options file.

-When using embedded PDP mode, you do this by assigning Trust Manager Providers and Key Manager Providers to the Policy Decision Service.
-See Use policies in a production environment on page 273.
+When using embedded PDP mode, you can declare local file-based trust stores and key stores by assigning trust manager providers and key manager providers to the Policy Decision Service.
+For more information, see Use policies in a production environment.